Smith Variant Brim 2013 - 2011 Review by The Good Ride

 2. When you open up the vents there is no real barrier between the vent and your head.
 This means if you take a digger and smack your head into the snow it will get stuck in the vents and it’s rather hard to get out.
 Some companies but a metal mesh across the top so if you do take a digger then you can brush it off and nothing will get inside.

 A review from a former rider.

 Now, for all you people that hate to wear helmets like me then Smith Helmets are for you.
 To note, I have a big head so when I see some of these different brands that made me look like Rick Moranis from Space Balls.
-Smith helmet were a godsend for me, they have a great low profile without sacrificing any safety or comfort.
+Smith helmet was a godsend for me, they have a great low profile without sacrificing any safety or comfort.